Scoob!

-Scoob! is a 2020 American computer-animated mystery comedy film produced by the Warner Animation Group, and distributed by Warner Bros.
+Scoob! is a 2020 American animated mystery comedy film produced by Warner Animation Group, and distributed by Warner Bros.
 Pictures.
 It is a reboot of the theatrical Scooby-Doo film series and the third theatrical film based on the characters, following Scooby-Doo (2002) and Scooby-Doo 2: Monsters Unleashed (2004).
-Set in a Hanna-Barbera animated multiverse, the film follows Mystery Incorporated working with the Blue Falcon to solve their most challenging mystery behind their mascot's secret legacy and purpose, which connects with Dick Dastardly's evil plan to unleash Cerberus.

 The film is directed by Tony Cervone (in his feature directorial debut) from a screenplay by Adam Sztykiel, Jack Donaldson, Derek Elliott, and Matt Lieberman, and a story by Lieberman, Eyal Podell, and Jonathon E. Stewart.
 It stars the voices of Frank Welker, Will Forte, Gina Rodriguez, Zac Efron, and Amanda Seyfried.
-The film also features the voices of Mark Wahlberg, Jason Isaacs, Kiersey Clemons, Ken Jeong, and Tracy Morgan as other Hanna-Barbera animated characters.
+The film also features the voices of Mark Wahlberg (in his voice role debut), Jason Isaacs, Kiersey Clemons, Ken Jeong, and Tracy Morgan as other animated Hanna-Barbera characters.
+Set in a Hanna-Barbera animated shared universe, the film follows Mystery Incorporated working with the Blue Falcon to solve their most challenging mystery behind their mascot's secret legacy and purpose, which connects with Dick Dastardly's evil plan to unleash Cerberus.

 Plans for a new Scooby-Doo theatrical film began in June 2014, when Warner Bros. announced that they would reboot the Scooby-Doo film series with an animated film.
 Cervone was hired to direct the film in August 2015, with Dax Shepard being brought to co-direct it in September 2016, until he was no longer part of the project by October 2018.
+Warner Bros. then hired Chris Columbus, whose "affection for the character" made him an executive producer on the final film, while the studio “understands how much of its history is rooted in these iconic characters”.

 Scoob! was originally set for a worldwide theatrical release on May 15, 2020.
 In response to the COVID-19 pandemic causing the closure of theaters across the globe, Warner Bros. made the film available to own digitally in the United States on the same date it was planned to be released in theaters.
-It received a theatrical release in select countries beginning in July 2020 and a secondary theatrical release in the United States beginning on May 21, 2021, for three days.
-It received mixed reviews from critics, who praised its animation and sense of nostalgia but criticized its modernization and screenplay.
-Scoob! topped digital rental charts in its first three weekends of release, and became the third-most watched title on PVOD.
-A prequel, Scoob!: Holiday Haunt, was set for release through HBO Max; it was cancelled in August 2022, although production on the film was completed after its cancellation.
-Nonetheless, a sequel is in development.
+It received a theatrical release in select countries beginning in July 2020 and a secondary theatrical release in the United States beginning on May 21, 2021.
+It received mixed reviews from critics, who criticized its meme references.
+The film grossed $28.5 million against a budget of $90 million, but it topped digital rental charts in its first three weekends of release, becoming the third-most watched title on PVOD in 2020.

+A prequel, Scoob!
+Holiday Haunt, was originally set for release through HBO Max; it was cancelled in August 2022, although production on the film was completed after the cancellation.